 - Butterball’s ‘Time Is of the Essence’

-The reality of Thanksgiving for many younger generations is that they don’t necessarily live close to family and they’re less likely to have time off work.
-And, hey, not to mention — messy family situations, politics and a pandemic might not make a trek back to your hometown the most “festive” idea you’ve ever had.
+The reality of Thanksgiving for many younger generations is that they don’t necessarily live close to family, and they’re less likely to have time off work.
+This is where Friendsgiving comes in, a gathering of pals to enjoy dinner.

 That’s the true joy of Friendsgiving: you, your friends, vibes.

 Target recognizes that with their Pinterest post, which hopes to inspire by offering “Friendsgiving ideas to serve up and share.”

 Target leans into one of its core customer bases’ favorite pastimes: celebrating Thanksgiving with like-minded friends instead of family.
 And the retailer links readers to a full-length article complete with simple, but visually appealing, ideas that you can implement in your Friendsgiving this year.